justinong415/sfsu/econ715_Video_notes.md

 1. Unique solution, when _a_ ≠ 0.
 In this case, the unique solution is given by ![gif](https://user-images.githubusercontent.com/31806435/130720702-8e242506-15de-4d94-ab06-b187c54f4fcb.gif).
 2. No solution, when _a_ = 0 and _d_ ≠ 0.
 There is no _x_ that satisfies 0 · _x_ = 5 for example.
 3. Infinitely many solution, when _a_ = 0 and _d_ = 0.
 Any _x_ satisfies 0 · _x_ = 0.

+What's next?

+* The rest of Chapter 1 is devoted to matrix algebra methods used for answering the key questions
+  * Does a soluton exist?
+  * Under what conditions there exists a unique solution?
+  * How to compute the solutions, if they exist? (focus on (_i_) Gaussian Elimination, (_ii_) Matrix Inversion, and (_iii_) Cramer's rule).
+* Also, applications to economics